-2 Consistently with the UML 1.5 standard conventions w.r.t. transitions from/to the initial and final pseudostates of composite states, whereby 1) the transition from the initial state of a composite state must be unlabelled and represents any transition to the enclosing state (this initial transition may have an action, though), and 2) a transition to a final state represents the completion of activity in the enclosing state, which is exited thus-the unlabelled outgo-
+4 Consistently with the UML 1.5 standard conventions w.r.t. transitions from/to the initial and final pseudostates of composite states, whereby 1) the transition from the initial state of a composite state must be unlabelled and represents any transition to the enclosing state (this initial transition may have an action, though), and 2) a transition to a final state represents the completion of activity in the enclosing state, which is exited thus-the unlabelled outgoing transition from the composite state contour represents the transition from its inner final state.
+Also recall that final states have no outgoing edges and initial

-- 1. incoming transitions always lead to the initial state of the composite state, - unlabelled outgoing transitions always come from the final state of the composite state, - 3. every labelled outgoing transition is to be allowed from all of the inner states of the composite state, excluding the initial and final (pseudo)states.
+- (i) incoming transitions always lead to the initial state of the composite state, - (ii) unlabelled outgoing transitions always come from the final state of the composite state, - (iii) every labelled outgoing transition is to be allowed from all of the inner states of the composite state, excluding the initial and final (pseudo)states.